-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB") effective as at December 31, 2021.
+These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") effective as at December 31, 2023.

-The financial statements were authorized for issue by Lysander's board of directors on March 21, 2022.
+The financial statements were authorized for issue by Lysander's board of directors on March 26, 2024.

-3. Significant Accounting Policies
+3. Material Accounting Policy Information